bulletmark/dyndns/README.md

 servers.
 If this address differs from the last address then an update is sent to the configured dynamic DNS URL.
 Every `force_period` (default 2 hours), an update is sent regardless.
-The last address received is always cached to disk (on change only) so lasts through reboots.
+The last address received is stored on change only (and with the URL it represents) and always cached to disk so it lasts through reboots.
 The service URL to update, the time periods, and the list of address servers can be changed in the configuration file.

 ### INSTALLATION